awsdocs/amazon-appstream2-developer-guide/doc_source/user-pool.md

 # AppStream 2\.0 User Pools<a name="user-pool"></a>

 The AppStream 2\.0 user pool provides a simplified way to manage access to applications for your users through a persistent portal for each AWS Region\.
 This feature is a built\-in alternative to user management through [Active Directory](active-directory.md) and [SAML 2\.0 federation](external-identity-providers.md)\.

-**Note**
-By default, AppStream 2\.0 user pools support a maximum of 50 users\.
-For deployments that must support 100 or more AppStream 2\.0 users, we recommend using SAML 2\.0\.

-**Note**
 Stacks can't be assigned to users in the user pool if the stacks are associated with a fleet that is joined to an Active Directory domain\.

 The AppStream 2\.0 user pool provides the following key features:
 + Users can access application stacks through a persistent URL and login credentials by using their email address and a password that they choose\.